Step 1: Controlling Tank by Subscribing to the Joy Topic

 * /choreonoid (http://host:37373/)

-You can see that /choreonoid has been added as a Subscriber.
-This represents a node that is subscribed to this topic.
-The actual object that is subscribing to this topic is RttTankController, but here it is shown as choreonoid.
-This is because ROS nodes are created in units of OS processes, and anything running in a Choreonoid process is a Choreonoid node.
-The simple controller also runs in the Choreonoid process, so it is a choreonoid node.
+/choreonoid has been added as a Subscriber.
+This represents the node subscribing to this topic.
+While the actual subscribing object is RttTankController, it’s shown as choreonoid here.
+This is because ROS nodes are created per OS process, and everything running in the Choreonoid process is a choreonoid node.
+Since the simple controller also runs in the Choreonoid process, it’s a choreonoid node.

-Next, let’s visualize the connection status in a graph, since ROS has a tool called “rqt_graph” to do this.
+Next, let’s visualize the connection status graphically.
+ROS has a tool called “rqt_graph” for this, so let’s start it:

 rosrun rqt_graph rqt_graph